Mayurkk7/logstash-input-splunk/README.md

 The logstash-input-splunk plugin is a custom Logstash input plugin that enables direct ingestion of data from Splunk into Logstash.
 It was developed to bridge the gap between Splunk and modern data pipelines, allowing users to unify their logging infrastructure and route data to various destinations for processing, storage, or analysis.

 By leveraging Splunk's REST API, the plugin supports searching and exporting events based on time ranges or specific queries.
-It integrates seamlessly into Logstash pipelines and is fully configurable to support a range of use cases — from migrating data to the Elastic Stack (Elasticsearch, Kibana) to forwarding it to Kafka, writing to flat files, or any other supported Logstash output.
+It integrates seamlessly into Logstash pipelines and is fully configurable to support a range of use cases — from migrating data to the Elastic Stack (Elasticsearch, Kibana), to forwarding it to Kafka, writing to flat files, or any other supported Logstash output.

 Designed with flexibility and performance in mind, the plugin makes it easy to incorporate Splunk data into broader observability or data engineering workflows.